Benyuss/Locations/README.md

 Every location (including the one which given by user) has a radius too.
 It's used to know the user-given location is including the ones from the file or not(including these radius of course).

-I'll look at Geohash method in the future because at the moment it's implementation is poor.

 I'm a beginner Java-dev, it's just a training code.